UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

-Machine learning (ML) is used often in our everyday lives.
+You may not know it, but machine learning (ML) is all around you.

 Some examples include:

   - Voice assistance
   - Google news
-  - Recommender Systems
+  - Recommender systems
   - Face recognition
   - Auto completion
   - Stock market predictions
   - Character recognition
   - Self-driving cars
   - Cancer diagnosis
-  - Drug Discovery
+  - Drug discovery

-  - AlphaGo
+The best AlphaGo player in the world is not human anymore.

+AlphaGo, a machine learning-based system from Google, is the world’s best player at the moment.

 ---